Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/Secure-Data-Capture/iFrame-JS/iFrame-Customization.md

 ### Standard Tags

 In order to achieve the desired branding, merchants will need to target specific elements within the HTML DOM and apply custom styles to those elements.
-Commerce Hub will attempt to maintain the current HTML structure, custom CSS query selectors may not work between releases if targeting HTML elements is not done correctly.
-The following block outlines the common element tags, identifiers and names that Commerce Hub guarantees will not change between minor releases.
+Commerce Hub will attempt to maintain the current HTML structure, however, custom CSS query selectors may not work between releases if targeting HTML elements is not done correctly.

 - Use standard tags, ids or names when targeting HTML elements
 - Don't target classes if it can be avoided